 - Driveways must be designed in accordance with the requirements set forth in the Douglas County Building Codes and a permit must be obtained.

 Douglas County has a unique history that reflects the architectural styles of traditional ranching and the equestrian forms of the American West.
 While no one style is characteristic of the County, the following are suggestions which may help landowners better consider rural compatibility through the home design process:

 - Architectural composition should complement the natural and rural character of the specific surroundings.
 The County has diverse landscapes (i.e. flat grassy plains and steep mountain slopes), which should be considered when selecting an architectural theme.

 - Within the design of each building, it is recommended that natural building materials such as wood (or wood appearance), stone, stucco, or brick should be encouraged to blend with the natural environment.
 Large expanses of a single building material should be avoided.

 - Anti-glare windows may be appropriate for a home sited on a slope or other highly visible location where sun glare could be an issue.

-- In order to blend well with the natural environment, owners should choose colors from an earth-tone palette or those with a lower “Light Reflectance Value” (LRV), a value of 0 being black and 100 being white.
+- In order to blend with the natural environment, owners should choose colors from an earth-tone palette or those with a lower “Light Reflectance Value” (LRV).
+An LRV of 0 is black and 100 is white.
 Highly-reflective colors are discouraged except for limited use on trim or other accent elements.
 Most paint manufacturers provide LRV’s for their colors.